t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

 2. Download and install `ASP.NET 5` from [here](https://go.microsoft.com/fwlink/?LinkId=627627).

 3. You will now have access to the `DNVM` cmdlet.
-Running the following command with display a full list of commands you have access to.
+Running the following command will display a full list of commands you have access to.

 {% highlight bat %}
 C:\Users\Nathan>dnvm